isomerpages/moe-holyinnocentspri/_for-students-and-parents/教育储蓄品德奖 Edusave Character Award.md

 <span style="font-size:18px;">Students must satisfy the following eligibility criteria before they can be considered for the ECHA.</span>

-<span style="font-size:18px;"><u>Eligibility Criteria</u>:
+<u>Eligibility Criteria</u>:
 1. Nominee must be a Singapore Citizen.
 2. He/she must have a conduct grade of “very-good” or better for both semester.
 3. He/she must have at least 1 CCA (for **P4 - P6** students).
 4. He/she must have consistently demonstrated good character/school values and has been a good and giving citizen.
 Supporting examples should demonstrate the above-mentioned traits.
-5. Students who have met the above-mentioned criteria and demonstrated resilience (compulsory for **P4 - P6** students) despite facing challenging situations at home or in school should be highlighted as well.</span>
+5. Students who have met the above-mentioned criteria and demonstrated resilience (compulsory for **P4 - P6** students) despite facing challenging situations at home or in school should be highlighted as well.

 <br>